firecat53/dockerfiles/qbittorrent/README.md

 # Qbittorrent

-Compiles and installs latest stable (non-beta or RC tag) qBittorrent-nox without the GUI components.
+Compiles and installs the given git tag for qBittorrent-nox (without the GUI components).
 Designed to be run headless (Web UI only) using the network stack from a VPN container.

 #### Defaults: